-3. Evaluation results and discussion
+3 Evaluation results and discussion

-In this section, we analyse and discuss the performance of EUR-11 and CPS simulations following the indices proposed in Section 2.2.
-For the Rx1day and Rx3hour, we upscale the CPSs and COMEPHORE data to the coarsest resolution (i.e., 0.11° of EUR-11) using a conservative remapping method (Jones, 1999) to broaden our discussion of the added value of the CPSs.
-Specifically, we evaluate the capability of CPSs in reproducing local features against in situ observations and the original COMEPHORE data, while we analyse the added value of CPSs by comparing the upscaled CPSs (denoted hereafter as CPS-11s) and EUR-11 to SAFRAN and

-- 255 upscaled COMEPHORE datasets.
-For those climate impact-oriented indices such as the distribution of wet events and the scaling of extreme precipitation with temperature, we only compare model results to in situ observations.
-Given the fact that EUR-11 and CPS simulations share the same regional model (i.e., WRF-ARW version 3.8.1) and physics, we mention each simulation shortly by its resolution combining with the driving GCMs (e.g., EUR-11-IPSL-CM5A- - 260 MR).
-We note that all numbers showing biases (in percentage) provided in this section come from comparisons between simulations and in situ observations.
+In this section, we analyse and discuss the performance of EUR-11 and CPS simulations following the indices proposed in Sect.
+2.2.
+For Rx1day and Rx3hour, we upscale the CPSs and COMEPHORE data to the coarsest resolution (i.e. 0.11° of EUR-11) using a conservative remapping method (Jones, 1999) to broaden our discussion of the added value of the CPSs.
+Specifically, we evaluate the capability of CPSs to reproduce local features against in situ observations and the original COMEPHORE data, while we analyse the added value of CPSs by comparing the upscaled CPSs (denoted hereafter as CPS-11) and EUR-11 to SAFRAN and upscaled COMEPHORE datasets.
+For climate-impact-oriented indices such as the distribution of wet events and the scaling of extreme precipitation with temperature, we only compare model results to in situ observations.
+Given the fact that EUR-11 and CPS simulations share the same regional model (i.e. WRF-ARW version 3.8.1) and physics, we mention each simulation in short form by its resolution combined with the driving GCMs (e.g. EUR-11-IPSL-CM5A-MR).

-3.1.
-Autumn maximum daily rainfall (Rx1day)
+3.1 Autumn maximum daily rainfall (Rx1day)

-We first look at the spatial distribution of the mean of autumn maxima daily rainfall (Rx1day) from all simulations and observations (Figure 2).
-The results from the two reference datasets including the SAFRAN (Figure 2-jg) and the in situ observations (Figure 2-kh) show that daily rainfall events occur along the Cévennes mountain range (i.e. the diagonal of the Cévennes box), especially over its northern part (i.e. above the latitude of 44°N).
-The maximum and mean of 14 stations (as used in (Vautard et al., 2015) from the SAFRAN and observations are close to each other, 98 mm and 77 mm, respectively for SAFRAN versus 97 mm and 81 mm for observations.
-This coherence
+We first look at the spatial distribution of the mean autumn maximum daily rainfall (Rx1day) from all simulations and observations (Fig. 2).
+The results from the two reference datasets including SAFRAN (Fig. 2j) and the in situ observations (Fig. 2k) show that daily rainfall events occur along the Cévennes mountain range (i.e. the diagonal of the Cévennes box), especially over its northern part (i.e. above the latitude of 44° N).
+The maximum and mean of 14 stations (as used in Vautard et al., 2015) from the SAFRAN and observations are close to each other at 98 and 77 mm, respectively, for SAFRAN versus 97 and 81 mm for observations.
+This coherence comes from the fact that SAFRAN is an interpolation product from in situ observations.

-- comes from the fact that SAFRAN is an interpolation product from in situ observations.
-Generally, we observe an agreement between all simulations and reference datasets that rainfall patterns are heavier along the Cévennes.
-However, the intensity of Rx1day from the CPSs (and CPS-11s) and their driving EUR-11 are very different.
-The three EUR-11 simulations (Figure 2-a-c) show large dry biases over the Cévennes box.
-The mean dry biases over the box from those - 275 simulations range from 3320% (EUR-11-HadGEM2-ES) to 4739% (EUR-11-NorESM1-M) in comparison with SAFRAN.
-Similarly, tThe three two CPS-11s (Figure 2 d f) slightly underestimate Rx1day over the Cévennes box with a dry bias ranging from 127% (CPS-11-HadGEM2-ESIPSL-CM5A-MR) to 208% (CPS-11-NorESM1-M), while the CPS-11 HadGEM2-

-ES rather overestimates Rx1day by 12% (Figure 2-g-i).
-For the CPS (Figure 2-d-f), all simulations 280 underestimate Rx1day over the Cévennes box by -38% to -14% compared to in situ observations.
+Generally, we observe agreement between all simulations and reference datasets that rainfall patterns are heavier along the Cévennes.
+However, the intensity of Rx1day from the CPSs (and CPS-11 simulations) and their driving EUR-11 are very different.
+The three EUR-11 simulations (Fig. 2a-c) show large dry biases over the Cévennes box.
+The mean dry biases over the box from those simulations range from 20 % (EUR-11-HadGEM2-ES) to 39 % (EUR-11-NorESM1-M) in comparison with SAFRAN.
+The two CPS-11 simulations slightly underestimate Rx1day over the Cévennes box with a dry bias ranging from 7 % (CPS-11-IPSL-CM5A-MR) to 20 % (CPS-11-NorESM1-M), while the CPS-11 HadGEM2-ES rather overestimates Rx1day by 12 % (Fig. 2g-i).
+For the CPS (Fig. 2d-f), all simulations underestimate Rx1day over the Cévennes box by -38% to -14% compared to in situ observations.
 In contrast, all simulations tend to show a wet bias in Rx1day over the French Alps.
 The wet biases in this area are more intensified by the CPSs.
 We find that the behaviour of CPSs depends on their driving EUR-11 simulations.
-The EUR-11-HadGEM2-ES or CPS-HadGEM2-ES shows the best agreement with observations when comparing them with other simulations with the same
+EUR-11-HadGEM2-ES or CPS-HadGEM2-ES shows the best agreement with observations when comparing them with other simulations with the same resolution.